D-Day veterans remember landing in Normandy 75 years ago

 Rice has jumped on many D-Day anniversaries before this.

-“I jump for the most guys for the the the good guys that were lost, never returned, that did survive but cold never talk about it.
-Walked away from it,” said Rice.
+“I jump for the good guys that were lost, never returned, that did survive but could never talk about it.
+Walked away from it,” Rice said.

 EUGENE “DOC” DEIBLER

-As a D-Day paratrooper, he was just 19 years old.
-Eugene “Doc” Deibler made the jump in Normandy that morning, remembering every detail from that day.
+As a D-Day paratrooper, he was just 19.
+Eugene “Doc” Deibler made the jump in Normandy that morning, and now remembers every detail from that day.

-“We were wanting to get outta the plane.
+“We were wanting to get out of the plane.
 You got anxious.
 You know, you could get killed up there.
-And and two of our planes got in our echelon got shot down and lost all the men in G company.
+And two of our planes got in our echelon got shot down and lost all the men in G company.
 And I had been in G company when I first went in,” said Deibler, part of the 501st Parachute Infantry Regiment, 101st Airborne Division.

 The veteran remembers he was fortunate enough to have a good landing.
-Deibler said that many of his brothers in arms drowned, killed or shot in the trees.
+Deibler said that many of his brothers-in-arms drowned, or were shot after landing in trees.

-“We landed in a field beside of a three-story building, a chalet, or some kind of a big building.
+“We landed in a field beside a three-story building, a chalet, or some kind of a big building.
 And there was a guard on the gate there, German, it was a German headquarters now.
-And the the guy shot at our colonel and he took his 45 out and killed him.
+And guy shot at our colonel, and he took his 45 out and killed him.
 So that was my first experience with that,” said Deibler.

 Deibler says he is not a hero.
 “We’re not heroes, really.
 The heroes are all gone.
 They’re the ones that got killed.”